 Review Volunteer Alexia Lamorgese Nepal Kathmandu Health Care Program

 The support provided in Kathmandu has been excellent, I could not have asked for anything better.
-The local coordinator and his family have welcomed me so warmly that I now in turn feel part of their family.
+The local coordinator and his family have welcomed me so warmly that I now, in turn, feel part of their family.

 - What was the most surprising thing you experienced while in the program?

 The most surprising thing is how much I have been enriched in only 2 weeks of time.
-I did not expect my life to be affected to such as extend, but it really has been in a way that I never experienced before.
+I did not expect my life to be affected to such as extent, but it really has been in a way that I never experienced before.